cotes2020/jekyll-theme-chirpy/README.md

-Welcome to my personal blog.
+Welcome to Sonu's personal blog.
 The layout design is based on [Jekyll Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy)